casudo/Hevy-Insights/README.md

 # Usage

-> [!WARNING]
-> Hevy Insights is not yet published or hosted online.
-You need to run the backend and frontend servers locally on your machine by following the instructions below.
-It'll will be available online in the future.
+You can either use Hevy Insights online or run it locally on your machine.

 ## Hosted Online

-> Hevy Insights will be hosted online in the future.
-Stay tuned for updates!
+Navigate to the hosted version of Hevy Insights at: [https://hevy.kida.one](https://hevy.casudo.dev) The latest version is always hosted there.

+> [!IMPORTANT]
+> **Only** your Hevy API token is stored **at your own browser's local storage**.
+No other data is stored!

 ## Local Setup